nadim144/conan-cmake/Tutorial.md

 ### Why python?
 ***
-* Python is not a statically typed language, it is dynamically typed.
+* Python is dynamically typed langauage, where C/C++ are statically type language..
-* python is cross functional means program portability - porting program to new platform ussally need only cut and paste.
+* python is cross functional (Windows/Linux/MacOS) means program portability - porting program to new platform ussally need only cut and paste.
 This is true even for GUI, DB Access, Web programming, OS interfacing and Directory access.
 * strong libray support from text matching to networking and vast collection of third-party libraries.
 * very easy to component integration.